Wubuntu88/CarND-LaneLines-P1/writeup_William_Gillespie.md

 Another method of solving the line's slope rapid changes would be to keep track of that lane's slope n frames back.
 If the slope jumps too suddently, we can just use the previous frame's slope, or an average of the last n frames' slope.
 N could be anywhere from 1 to 10, depending on how fast frames are coming in.

-To fix the region of interest issue in the optional challenge, we could check to see if the slope is totally bogus (lets say close to zero or very high (9+).
+To fix the region of interest issue in the optional challenge, we could check to see if the slope is totally bogus (let's say close to zero or very high (9+).
 If this is the case we can lower the top y coordinates of the region of interest and recompute the slope.
 We could get several images of a car going down a curvy lane and see how far we might have to bring the y coordinates down.